Basic configuration

 with

-the default configuration for YARA-CI is shown below, this the configuration file
+the default configuration for YARA-CI is shown below.
+This is the configuration file

 used when you don’t add one to your repository.